-“There is a subset of patients who have chronic pain and discomfort that do not necessarily respond to traditional therapies.
+“There is a subset of patients who have chronic pain and discomfort that do not respond to traditional therapies necessarily.
 The definition gives a nod to the neuropsychological component of the disease.
 We know that people who suffer from dry eye may also have abnormal pain sensitization, depression and/or anxiety.
 It is important to be clinically aware of that.”

-These patients often perplex clinicians by presenting with complaints of dry eye and likely have eye pain that is mediated by abnormalities or nerve hypersensitivity, explains Christopher E. Starr, MD, associate professor of ophthalmology, director of the cornea fellowship, director of refractive surgery and director of ophthalmic education at Weill Cornell Medicine in New York, NY.
+These patients often perplex clinicians by presenting with complaints of dry eye who likely have eye pain that is mediated by abnormalities or nerve hypersensitivity, explains Christopher E. Starr, MD, associate professor of ophthalmology, director of the cornea fellowship, director of refractive surgery, and director of ophthalmic education at Weill Cornell Medicine in New York, NY.

 These patients do not show the classic objective clinical signs of dry eye, such as elevated inflammation, typically measured via matrix metalloproteinase-9 analysis or diffuse staining of the cornea using sodium fluorescein, osmolarity readings greater than 308 Osm/L or variability in osmolarity between eyes, notes Dr. Starr.

 “These are patients whose osmolarity is normal, and they do not have inflammation,” says Dr. Starr, a member of the DEWS II public awareness and education subcommittee.
 “We have learned a lot more since DEWS I about the complexity of the ocular surface.
 Other pain processes may cause similar symptoms of traditional dry eye but may need to be treated in a different way.”